SAML-Toolkits/java-saml/README.md

 The SAML response is processed and then checked that there are no errors.
 It also verifies that the user is authenticated and stored the userdata in session.
 At that point there are 2 possible alternatives:
 - If no RelayState is provided, we could show the user data in this view or however we wanted.
-- If RelayState is provided, a rediretion take place.
+- If RelayState is provided, a redirection take place.
 Notice that we saved the user data in the session before the redirection to have the user data available at the RelayState view.

 In order to retrieve attributes we use: